Skip to main content

 "Professionals" make up 31.76% of the user base: business coaches, LinkedIn consultants, podcasters, trainers.
 Gaming, which sits inside "Visual", stays a minority.

 This is the single most important fact about the platform: it was never built for you if you stream Valorant, League of Legends, or Fortnite.
-You're a secondary use case.
+You are a secondary use case.

 Opus Clip pricing in 2026: what it really costs

 The platform advertises 4 plans.
-Here's what each plan actually gives you, verified on the official pricing page in April 2026.
+Here is what each plan actually gives you, verified on the official pricing page in April 2026.

 Free plan: what you get (and the Twitch wall)